Kamaro-Engineering/robotics-introduction/assignment8_porting_to_betelgeuse/README.md

 The help that this task description provides you will be as minimal as possible only telling you what the differences between betelgeuse and the small robot are.

-Dependiing on the strategy chosen in task 7 you may need to rethink parts of it.
+Depending on the strategy chosen in task 7 you may need to rethink parts of it.

 ### Different Motion Model